debiki/talkyard/README.md

 4. Install [Docker](https://www.docker.com/).

 5. Create a Docker database container and import some contents.
-In `server/`: (oops!
-I have to create a dump file for you first...)
+In `server/`:

-        ./docker-import-dev-database postgresql-dump-file-with-sample-data.sql
+        ./docker-create-dev-database.sh `pwd`/../db-dumps/tiny-forum/

 6. Start the database, Gulp and the server.
 In three separate shells, in `server/`: